 Edison continued to install DC all over the city.
-The twisted maze of copper was the result of as many as twenty different electric companies all competing to burn down your house.
-One advantage of AC was, if the wires touched each other, they just sparked out and that was it.
-DC, on the other hand, when it shorted out, the cables melted all the way back to the power station.
-Then the streets had to be dug up and new cables laid down all over.
-If a short happened in a house or hotel, it usually started a fire.
-Not only did Edison and his stockholders make money selling generators, but the construction and ditch-digging businesses were booming.
-I even owned a small piece of a framing company, until my conscience got the better of me.
+The twisted maze of copper is the result of 20 different electric companies all competing to burn down your house.
+One advantage if AC was, if the wires touch each other, they just spark out and that is it.
+DC, on the other hand, when it shorts out, the cables melt all the way back to the power station.
+Then the streets have to be dug up and new cables laid down all over.
+If a short happens in a house or hotel, it usually starts a fire.
+Not only did Edison and his stockholders make money selling generators, the construction and ditch-digging businesses were booming.
+I even own a small piece of a framing company ... until my conscience got the better of me.